pydata/xarray/doc/indexing.rst

 .. note::

-  - ``IndexError`` is raised if there is a conflict between dimension coordinates of indexer- and indexed- DataArrays.

-  - Only 1-dimensional boolean arrays can be used as indexers.
+  Only 1-dimensional boolean arrays can be used as indexers.